Anoncheg1/firstly-search/README.md

 # firstly-search

-Typing any printable character activate incremental search in file names.
+Typing any printable character move cursor with incremental search.
+Now for two modes:

-Dired File manager - Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.
+- For Dired File manager - Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.

+- For Package Menu - fast search in package names.

-This is Dired minor mode for Emacs text editor.
+This is minor mode for Emacs text editor.
 No external dependencies required.

-Pay attention, standard keys: **i**, **k**, **d**, m is rebinded to **M-** and **C-M-** prefix, by default.
+Pay attention, standard keys: **i**, **k**, **d**, **m** is rebinded to **M-** and **C-M-** prefix, by default.
 They may be rebinded manually.

 # Features
 - Support for two modes: Dired, Package Menu.